 A young married couple from California have a two-year-old child.
-Bob has work in computers, building web sites.
-The parties divorce by agreement or consent decree, and Sarah moves to Mesa to live with her parents.
-After she is here with the child more than 6 months, Bob moves to Arizona to start up a small company owned by his family.
-Sarah meets a man, Jim, from California who has been building a successful business there for 10 years.
+Sarah, the mother, works on computers and builds web sites.
+The parties divorce by agreement or consent decree, and Joe moves to Mesa to live with his parents.
+After he is here with the child more than 6 months, Sarah moves to Arizona to start up a small company owned by her family.
+Joe meets a woman, Rachel, who lives in California and has been building a successful business there for 10 years.
 They marry, and a baby is due in a couple of months.

 The parents have joint legal decision-making.
 Pursuant to A.R.S.
-25-408A1, Sarah has to give at least sixty days notice before she can move.
-The factors the court must consider in deciding whether to allow her to relocate to California are:
+25-408A1, Joe has to give at least sixty days notice before he can move.
+The factors the court must consider in deciding whether to allow him to relocate to California are:

 - Factors from A.R.S.
 25-403

 - Relocation made in good faith or to frustrate parenting time

 - The prospective advantage for parent’s or child’s quality of life

 - Likelihood residential parent will comply with parenting time orders

 - Whether realistic parenting time is possible with the move